 The forestry sector has a grand plan to work in collaboration with rural communities to jointly manage protected strengthen local governments to exercise their responsibilities for more effective management of Local Forest Reserv limited number of small LFRs (total 5,000 ha) are already under the responsibility of local governments, and this increase, to support decentralized governance and efficiency.
-The Minister responsible for forestry may progressively of the Central Forest Reserves to local governments, if there is demand, if local government capacity is built, an interests are not jeopardized.
+The Minister responsible for forestry may progressively of the Central Forest Reserves to local governments, if there is demand, if local government capacity is built, ar interests are not jeopardized.
 The main partners for local governments will be local communities and private forestry particularly those interested in establishing and managing forestry and community plantations.
-What we need from Carbon Partnership Facility (FCPF) is support to build local capacity to plan for the local reserves and to have the abit other critical fragile areas that need protection.
-Such areas include forested but fragmented biodiversity corridors across landscapes and protection of water catchment forests which are under the jurisdiction of local governments.
+What we need from Carbon Partnership Facility (FCPF) is support to build local capacity to plan for the local reserves and to have the ability of the carbon protection of water catchment forests which are under the jurisdiction of local governments.

-Promotion of energy conservation technologies to reduce pressure on wood utilization
+· Promotion of energy conservation technologies to reduce pressure on wood utilization

 One of the major causes of deforestation in Uganda is the use of wood fuels for domestic and institutional cooking.
-More of Ugandans rely on solid fuels for cooking, typically charcoal or wood for urban dwellers, and wood for rural house common domestic cooking device in urban areas is the traditional metal charcoal stove, followed by the three-stone work is in use by an urban minority.
+Moof Ugandans rely on solid fuels for cooking, typically charcoal or wood for urban dwellers, and wood for rural house common domestic cooking device in urban areas is the traditional metal charcoal stove, followed by the three-stone wo is in use by an urban minority.
 Institutional cooking is mostly firewood based.
-The Forest Carbon Partnership Facility or reduce green-house emissions by supporting dissemination of fuel-efficient stoves.
+The Forest Carbon Partnership Facility reduce green-house emissions by supporting dissemination of fuel-efficient stoves.
 The immediate requirement is the awareness at household level about the limitations of using less-efficient stoves and the advantages of reversing the addition to adequate awareness, the facility readiness grant could undertake a few demonstration activities on the best technologies

-.
 Continuous assessment and monitoring of forest growing stock, biomass and carbon stocks

 Demonstration of actions and effectiveness of actions that reduce deforestation and forest degradation depend on systematic monitoring and assessment infrastructure and expertise.
-They are part of the strategies for the readiness recurrently we have a monitoring and inventory init at the National Forestry Authority (NFA) but it is under-resource staffed to respond to the needs of measuring changes in deforestation or forest degradation and its associated biomas a) How would those programs address the main causes of deforestation?
+They are part of the strategies for the readiness r Currently we have a monitoring and inventory init at the National Forestry Authority (NFA) but it is under-resource staffed to respond to the needs of measuring changes in deforestation or forest degradation and its associated biomas a) How would those programs address the main causes of deforestation?